stangri/openwrt-simple-adblock/README.md

 If you want a more robust adblocking with Web UI support, check out [official OpenWrt adblock and luci-app-adblock packages](https://github.com/openwrt/packages/tree/master/net/adblock/files).

 # Features
-- Supports Attitude Adjustment, Chaos Calmer, Designated Driver and LEDE trunk
+- Supports Attitude Adjustment, Chaos Calmer, Designated Driver and LEDE
 - Doesn't stay in memory -- creates the list of blocked domains and then uses DNSMASQ and firewall to redirect requests to a 1x1 transparent gif served with uhttpd
 - Supports both hosts files and domains lists for blocking
 - Supports remote whitelist URLs, just put whitelisted domains one per line
 - Supports whitelisted domains in config file
 - Uses (lightweight) ufetch-client on DD/LEDE instead of wget
-- As some of the standard lists URLs are using https, requires either wget/libopenssl (AA, CC) or ustream-ssl (DD)
+- As some of the standard lists URLs are using https, requires either wget/libopenssl (AA, CC) or libustream-mbedtls (DD/LEDE)
 - Has setup function which installs dependencies and configures everything (/etc/init.d/adblock setup)
 - Has update function which downloads updated script version from github.com (/etc/init.d/adblock update)
 - Very lightweight and easily hackable, the whole script is just one /etc/init.d/adblock file